MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 Updating of data is done by defining rules from the source of authority.
 Management console helps identify the source of authority to update it at the source.
 Another option is create sync rule or rule extension to control the data updating if source like HR data still needs to remain.

-For more information on different ways to update attributes, see below.
+For more information on different ways to update attributes, see the following links.

 - [Using Rules Extensions](https://msdn.microsoft.com/library/windows/desktop/ms698810(v=vs.100).aspx)
 - [Understanding Data Synchronization with External Systems](/previous-versions/mim/jj133850(v%3dws.10))